Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Problem description

 \subsection{Time-dependent passenger demand and time equivalization}

 Given the aforementioned notations, the time-dependent Origin-Destination (OD) demand for those arriving at station $u$ at timestamp $\tilde{t}$ and heading to station $v$ is denoted as $D_{uv\tilde{t}}$, and the predetermined reservations for the OD pair from stations $u$ to $v$ at timestamp $\tilde{t}$ is denoted as $\hat{D}_{uv\tilde{t}}$.
-Note that this problem encompasses four indexes: time, trains, the origin and the destination of each passenger.
-To effectively reduce the dimensionality and to scale down the complexity of the problem, we skew the time dimension at the second station and all subsequent stations.
-Under this skewed time dimension, the departure time of the train from any station is aligned with its departure from the first station.
-We define the skewed time as \textit{equivalent time} and denote the studied equivalent time horizon as $\mathcal{T}=\{ t \mid 1,2,\ldots, \left| \mathcal{T} \right|\}$, where $t$ is the index of the \textit{discretized equivalent timestamp}.
+Note that this problem encompasses four indexes: time, trains, the origin, and the destination of each passenger.
+To effectively reduce the dimensionality and scale down the complexity of the problem, we adjust the time dimension at the second station and all subsequent stations.
+Under this adjusted time dimension, a separate index for the arrival and departure times of a train at each station is unnecessary.
+Instead, the departure time from the first station can be used to derive the arrival and departure times at subsequent stations, thereby reducing the problem's dimensionality.
+We define this adjusted time dimension as \textit{equivalent time} and denote the studied equivalent time horizon as $\mathcal{T}=\{ t \mid 1,2,\ldots, \left| \mathcal{T} \right|\}$, where $t$ is the index of the \textit{discretized equivalent timestamp}.
 As for portraying time-dependent passenger demand, its arrival time \( \tilde{t} \) is mapped to the corresponding equivalent timestamp \( t \) through this skewing operation of the time dimension.
 Besides, the subset of equivalent timestamps during peak hours is denoted as \( \hat{\mathcal{T}} \), which is included within \( \mathcal{T} \), i.e., \( \hat{\mathcal{T}} \subseteq \mathcal{T} \).

 \begin{example}